Transformers Prime Beast Hunters: Predacons Rising: Plot

 Predaking begins searching for Skylynx and Darksteel, but finds Unicron instead.
 After easily defeating him, Unicron encounters Shockwave, Starscream, Darksteel, and Skylynx harvesting bones from a massive Predacon graveyard.
 Unicron overpowers Skylynx and Darksteel and resurrects the ancient corpses into undead Terrorcons; Starscream flees while Shockwave is injured by the Terrorcons.
 As the undead horde heads for the Well of All Sparks, the Autobots prepare to fight back while Ratchet stays behind with Ultra Magnus.
 Starscream sneaks on board the Nemesis and frees Knock Out and the captive Vehicon troops but Knock Out defects and incapacitates Starscream before he can commandeer the ship and flee Cybertron.
 Predaking finds Skylynx and Darksteel at the Predacon graveyard, and the resulting brawl is interrupted by a wounded Shockwave, who suggests that they assist the Autobots.
 Unicron's undead army is confronted by the Nemesis and the Predacons at the Well of AllSpark, but the ship is shot down as Starscream escapes.

 Optimus and Wheeljack return, but Unicron shoots down Wheeljack's ship, defeats Optimus, and seemingly claims the AllSpark.
 However, his Anti-Spark is pulled into the empty container, sealing it away forever.
 The Terrorcons disintegrate and Megatron is freed.
-Having a change of heart, Megatron disbands the Decepticons and flies off to start a new life.
+Having a change of heart, Megatron disbands the Decepticons and flies off to exile himself of Cybertron.
 Starscream then flies back to Darkmount to take command of the Decepticons only to be confronted by the Predacons.